Comprehensive Guide to Index Management in Magento 2

 By doing so, we have added an observer for a product save action.

-After a product is changed, the indexer will be called and the ID of the updated product will be transferred.
+After a product is changed, the indexer will be called, and the ID of the updated product will be transferred.

 Update By Schedule mode

-If you change the Update On Save mode for the Update By Schedule one, the app/code/Amasty/Example/etc/mview.xml config file will be read and MySQL triggers will be created.
-This means that while deleting, adding, updating rows in the defined subscriptions tables, the entity_id column will be added and amasty_example_cl will be written into the table (it’s created automatically for the work in the Update By Schedule mode):
+If you change the Update On Save mode for the Update By Schedule one, the app/code/Amasty/Example/etc/mview.xml config file will be read, and MySQL triggers will be created.
+This means that while deleting, adding, and updating rows in the defined subscriptions tables, the entity_id column will be added and amasty_example_cl will be written into the table (it’s created automatically for the work in the Update By Schedule mode):

 Also, there is a version_id (AUTO_INCREMENT) field in the amasty_example_cl table.
 The field is compared to the version_id field from mview_state for a current indexer.

-As a result, in our execute($ids) processor will get only those instances that have been changed after the previous ?rone launch (amasty_example_cl.version_id > mview_state.version_id).
+As a result, in our execute($ids) processor will get only those instances that have been changed after the previous launch (amasty_example_cl.version_id > mview_state.version_id).

 The main Cron jobs for working with indexers are defined in the vendor/magento/module-indexer/etc/crontab.xml file.

-When launching Cron job by indexer_reindex_all_invalid (every minute), executeFull will be started for invalid indexers (they are marked in the Indexers grid with REINDEX REQUIRED status).
-It is intended for a full reindex, that is, in this case for all the invalid indexers, the table with the saved information will be rewritten.
+When launching a Cron job by indexer_reindex_all_invalid (every minute), executeFull will be started for invalid indexers (they are marked in the Indexers grid with REINDEX REQUIRED status).
+It is intended for a full reindex, that is, in this case, for all the invalid indexers, the table with the saved information will be rewritten.

-While launching it by indexer_clean_all_changelogs (every hour) the _cl tables (in our example it’s amasty_example_cl) indexers will be purged of entries with version_id below the latest version in the mview_state table.
+While launching it by indexer_clean_all_changelogs (every hour), the _cl tables (in our example it’s amasty_example_cl) indexers will be purged of entries with version_id below the latest version in the mview_state table.

 Note: Check out how to reindex Magento 2 indexers manually without cron.

 All the presented Cron jobs belong to the index group.
-The work of the Cron job group can be set up here Stores -> Advanced -> System:
+The work of the Cron job group can be set up here, Stores -> Advanced -> System:

 Note: While executing the bin/magento indexer:reindex amasty_example command, you may face the error: